 Questioning the Difference Between Wants and Needs

-During your spending freeze you will need to question the difference between wants and needs.
+A spending freeze involves a mindset change where you begin to prioritize needs over wants.
+It's about cutting out the extras and focusing on the essentials.
+During your spending freeze, you will need to question the difference between wants and needs.
 Some things will be clearer than others.
-Yes, chances are you need gas to get to work.
+Yes, chances are you will need gas to get to work.
 No, you don't need a new necklace to match the sweater you got for Christmas.

+Frugality becomes your new best friend during a spending freeze.
+This means finding ways to save on every possible front – from grocery shopping to utility bills.
 You tap into your creative side when you have to make do with what you have.
 It forces you to look see things in a new light, and you're forced to use your imagination.
-You see the something's hidden potential.
+You see something's hidden potential.
 You'll also experience more satisfaction when creating something out of nothing.
 There's another great byproduct: you save lots and lots of money!

 Practice Delay of Gratification